Overview

 Access and Activities

-The island is located in the St. John River, 12 km upstream from Fredericton and 6 km downstream from the Mactaquac Dam, and to the south of Sugar Island.
-This island is part of a group of islands known as the Keswick Islands.
-It can only be accessed by boat.
+The island is located in the Wolastoq/St. John River, between Fredericton and the Mactaquac Dam.
+It is part of a group of islands known as the Keswick Islands.
+ATV use is prohibited.
+Please contact the Nature Trust office at (506) 457-2398 or info@ntnb.org for access details.

 *The property is undeveloped and there are a variety of hazards and risks associated with accessing this preserve.
 While this nature preserve is open for public access, visitors must assume responsibility for their own actions and safety and are to use the land at their own risk.